mrkamel/search_flip/README.md

 * `should`

-Use `should` to add raw should queries:
+Use `.should` to add raw should queries:

 ```ruby
 CommentIndex.should(term: { state: "approved" })